mrhashimamin/0xhashimRESETriddle/README.md

 `python setup.py`

-3- Make a `phpmailer` directory in the same path of `index.php` & Clone the phpmailer repository inside the phpmailer directory
+3- Make a `phpmailer` directory at the lab directory & Clone the phpmailer repository inside the phpmailer directory

 ```
 mkdir ~/0xhashimRESETriddle/phpmailer